 If you have a travel blog, then you know good photographs are a must.
 Whether you shoot landscapes, food, or people, the photos should tell the story, with or without some text to go along with the photographs.
-You don’t have to be a professional photographer to take interesting and well composed photographs for your travel blog.
+You don’t have to be a professional photographer to take interesting and well-composed photographs.

-For this article I’m using a Digital Single Lens Reflex camera.
-Whether you are using a DSLR, an iPhone, or a point and shoot, I think you’ll find a tip or two that will save you some time and some tears.
+I created the photos for this article using a Digital Single Lens Reflex camera.
+No matter which camera you choose, I think you’ll find a tip or two that will save you some time and some tears.

-1. Travel photographs should tell a story.
-Even if your blog is very specialized, take a variety of images.
-Of course you’re going to write some text to go along with the photographs but the photos should be a visual illustration of the text.
+1. Travel photography should tell a story.
+Even if your blog is very specialized take a variety of images.
+Of course, you’re going to write some text to go along with the photographs but the photos should be a visual illustration of the text.
 In other words, you can communicate that you had a delicious cappuccino simply by taking a nicely composed photograph.
-It can make the story more interesting if you also have some shots of the café, (interior and exterior) and maybe even a shot of a waiter or the barista at work.
+It can make the story more interesting if you also have some shots of the café, (interior and exterior) and maybe even a shot of a waiter or the barista, at work.

 5. Get out of bed!
 I’ve taken some of my favorite photos in the early morning hours before everyone else is up and about.
 This is really crucial if you want to take photographs in areas around popular monuments and you hope to get a clean shot, without too much clutter in the background.
-It’s also a great time to photograph interiors, when there aren’t so many people around.
+It’s also a great time to photograph interiors as the odds of encountering masses of people are small.

 6. Be prepared.
-Carry a quart size plastic ziploc bag or two with you.
+Carry a quart-size plastic Ziploc bag or two with you.
 If it rains you can use it to shield your camera.
-They are also handy waterproof storage for extra batteries, lenses, memory cards, and anything else you you need to carry with you.
+They are also handy waterproof storage for extra batteries, lenses, memory cards, and anything else you need to carry with you.

 7. Choose a theme or subject.
 Food, colors, churches, people, and markets, all make great subjects to build a photo story.